adamtow/cronios/docs/English.md

 ## What’s New in Version 1.3.0
 - **Cron Job Assistant**: Guides you in creating a new cron job.
-- **Repeat Interval**: Set how often the cron job's shortcut run again by minutes, hours, or calendar days.
+- **Repeat Interval**: Set how often the cron job's shortcut can run again by minutes, hours, or calendar days.
 - **Refreshed Interface**: Matches look and feel of GeoCuts and WatchCuts.
 - **Bug Fixes and Performance Improvements**